 The MS in Electrical Engineering (MSEE) at Washington University is an advanced engineering degree that prepares you for further academic study or a career in industry.
 The degree allows students to dive deep into the key research areas within the Electrical & Systems Engineering (ESE) Department: Applied Physics, Devices & Circuits, Systems Science and Signals & Imaging.
 The degree is also flexible enough for a broad survey of focus areas within ESE, while still allowing for a survey of areas outside of the department.
 Students may choose either the thesis or course only option, both requiring 30 credit hours.

-Recent graduates have gone on to further graduate studies or to work in industry as engineers, researchers and software engineers from such diverse companies as Bosch, Boeing, Citigroup, Nvidia, Huawei Technologies and the Bank of China.
+Some students have gone on to further graduate studies, while others have gotten internships or after graduation, positions in industry as engineers, researchers and software engineers from such diverse companies as Amazon, Bank of China, Boeing, Bosch, Citigroup, Facebook, Google, Huawei Technologies, Nvidia, SpaceX, and Tesla.

 Students pursuing the degree Master of Science in Electrical Engineering must complete a minimum of 30 credit hours of study consistent with the residency and other applicable requirements of Washington University and the McKelvey School of Engineering.